 Fireworks at Midnight

-As we count down to midnight, a 15-foot-tall red music note will descend 115 feet.
-The midnight "Music Note Drop®" will trigger a fireworks display and major confetti cannons, welcoming 2016.
+As we count down to midnight, a 15-foot-tall red music note will descend the 145-foot-tall tower.
+The midnight "Music Note Drop®" will trigger a fireworks display and major confetti cannons, welcoming the new year.

 Pyro Shows proudly stands as one of the largest fireworks companies in the southeastern United States and presents some of the most prestigious shows in America.
 Pyro Shows' tremendous success story is the result of a "sky's the limit" creative approach coupled with the latest technology.

 Fireworks and music can work hand-in-hand to create entertainment with special meaning for specific events and festivals.
 Today, Pyro Shows produces more than 300 fireworks shows each year in cities and countries around the world. pyroshows.com